dbus2/zbus/book/src/blocking.md

 );
 ```

-As you can see, nothing changed in the `dbus_proxy` usage here and the rest largely remained the
+As you can see, nothing changed in the `proxy` usage here and the rest largely remained the
 same as well.
 One difference that's not obvious is that the blocking API for receiving signals,
 implement [`std::iter::Iterator`] trait instead of [`futures::stream::Stream`].